openforcefield/standards/README.md

 This repository aims to store and document the various standards employed across the Open Force Field Consortium.
-These standards encompass both the specification of core data models and formats, such as the SMIRNOFF specification, as well as standard operating procedures such as those detailing how OpenFF curated QM data sets are to be submitted to the QCArchive.
+These standards encompass both the specification of core data models and formats, such as the SMIRNOFF specification, as well as standard operating procedures such as those detailing how OpenFF curated QC data sets are to be submitted to the QCArchive.

 ## Work In Progress